Linkta-org/core/.github/docs/API_DESIGN_DOCUMENTATION_V1.md

 - `createLinktaFlowFromObject` : Creates a new LinktaFlow record in the database based on the given LinktaFlow object.
 - `findLinktaFlowById` : Retrieves a specific LinktaFlow object based on its unique identifier.
 - `updateLinktaFlowById` : Updates the properties of a specific LinktaFlow.
+- `deleteLinktaFlowByUserInputId`: Delete a LinktaFlow based on a UserInputId

 #### User Account and Settings Service
 >  _Work in progress_